Jason97even/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9_is a script that duplicates the last line of the file iacta 10_is a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders
-11_is a script that counts the number of directories and sub-directories in the current directory
+11_is a script that counts the number of directories and sub-directories in the current directory 12_is a script that displays the 10 newest files in the current directory